-Even though these patients are not mentally retarded, their improper vision may affect the development of visual dependent skills.
-This should be taken into consideration when deciding on the behavior management approach in the dental environment.
-Adequate familiarization with the dental environment and equipment are of primary importance.
-Also, the use of protective stabilization is not recommended and should be avoided, as in other bleeding disorders.23 dental extractions are performed in patients with mild cases of HPS.
-The use of oxidized regenerated cellulose (Surgicel, Becton Dickinson, Franklin Lakes, NJ), absorbable gelatin sponge for hemostatic use (Surgifoam, Johnson & Johnson Health Care Systems Inc, NJ), and topical thrombin are suggested.^{38,42} When possible, the fibrin sealant (Tisseal VH, Baxter AG, Vienna Austria) should also be seriously considered to avoid unnecessary systemic premedication in mild cases.^{38,42-45} Further experimentation is needed with these agents.
-In severe cases, systemic premedication with antifibrinolitic agents may be indicated in conjunction with the topical agents.43 In severe cases, transfusion may also be needed for the substitution of dysfunctional platelets.
+As an alternative, the use of local pressure in conjunction with a topical adjuvant is proposed to control bleeding when dental extractions are performed in patients with mild cases of HPS.
+The use of oxidized regenerated cellulose (Surgicel, Becton Dickinson, Franklin Lakes, NJ), absorbable gelatin sponge for hemostatic use (Surgifoam, Johnson & Johnson Health Care Systems Inc, NJ), and topical thrombin are suggested.38,42 When possible, the fibrin sealant (Tisseal VH, Baxter AG, Vienna Austria) should also be seriously considered to avoid unnecessary systemic premedication in mild cases.38,42-45 Further experimentation is needed with these agents.
+In severe cases, systemic premedication with antifibrinolitic agents may be indicated in conjunction with the topical agents.
+In severe cases, transfusion may also be needed for the substitution of dysfunctional platelets.
 This alternative should be coordinated with the hematologist in a hospital environment.
 The proposal of these local measures may significantly help protect the undiagnosed patients from unnecessary risks.
-43,44 The use of aspirin and nonsteroidal anti-inflammatory agents should be avoided in these patients.22 Acetaminophen is the drug of choice when analgesia is indicated.
+The use of aspirin and nonsteroidal anti-inflammatory agents should be avoided in these patients.
+Acetaminophen is the drug of choice when analgesia is indicated.